aviikc/aviikc/06_blender/python_for_blender.md

 ## 05. Example Programs

-1. Creating a grid of boxes
+1. Creating a grid of boxes.

     A simple python program to iterate over a list in list scenario where for every iteration of x, a y range is also iterated.